User Guide

 Workout Plans

-• Visit /workout-plan to create a weekly workout plan: choose days, add exercises, sets, and weights.
+• Visit /workout-plans to create a weekly workout plan: choose days, add exercises, sets, and weights.

 • Activate a plan to generate daily workout todos; open a workout to tick exercises and track completion.